Surohitt/DisasterResponsePipeline/README.md

 # Results <a name='Results'></a>

-Take a look at my blog post on [medium](#https://medium.com/@surohittandon123/responding-to-disasters-a94eae8d3e8d) for more insights into thise project.
+Take a look at my blog post on [medium](https://medium.com/@surohittandon123/responding-to-disasters-a94eae8d3e8d) for more insights into these project.

 # Acknowledgements <a name='Acknowledgements'></a>